 ON THIS PAGE: You will learn about the different ways doctors use to treat people with these types of cancer.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 The team may include medical and radiation oncologists, surgeons, otolaryngologists (ear, nose, and throat doctors), maxillofacial prosthodontists (specialists who perform restorative surgery to the head and neck areas), dentists, physical therapists, speech pathologists, audiologists, and psychiatrists.
 Diagnostic radiologists and pathologists also are an integral part of the treatment team because they assist with diagnosis and staging.
 Cancer care teams also include a variety of other health care professionals, including physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

 The most common surgical procedures used to treat laryngeal or hypopharyngeal cancer include:

-- Cordectomy: The removal of a vocal fold
+Cordectomy: The removal of a vocal fold.

-- Vertical hemilaryngectomy: The removal of one side of the larynx
+Vertical hemilaryngectomy: The removal of one side of the larynx.

 Supracricoid partial laryngectomy: The removal of the vocal folds and the area surrounding them

 Total laryngectomy.
-This is the removal of the entire larynx.
-During this operation, a hole called a stoma is made in the front of the neck through the windpipe to allow the person to breathe.
+This procedure removes the entire larynx.
+During the operation, a hole called a stoma is made in the front of the neck through the windpipe to allow the person to breathe.
 This is called a tracheostomy (see below).
 Because the vocal folds have been removed, people can no longer speak using their vocal folds after a total laryngectomy.
-However, a speech pathologist can teach people to speak in a different way after the surgery.
+However, a speech pathologist can teach people to speak in a different way after surgery.

 Laryngopharyngectomy.
-A laryngopharyngectomy is the removal of the entire larynx, including the vocal folds, and part or all of the pharynx.
+A laryngopharyngectomy is the removal of the entire larynx, including the vocal folds and part or all of the pharynx.
 After this surgery, doctors must reconstruct the pharynx using flaps of skin from the forearm, other parts of the body, or a segment of the intestine.
 Like a total laryngectomy, people can no longer speak using the vocal folds after laryngopharyngectomy, and they may also have difficulty swallowing.
-However, speech pathologists can help people learn to speak and swallow afterwards.
+However, speech pathologists can help people learn to speak and swallow afterward.

-In a partial laryngectomy, the stoma is usually temporary.
+For people who have a partial laryngectomy, the stoma is usually temporary.
 After recovery from the partial laryngectomy, the tube is removed, the hole heals shut, and the person can then breathe and talk in the same way as before the surgery.
 In some cases, the voice may be hoarse or weak.

 Reconstruction (plastic surgery).
 This type of operation is aimed at restoring a person’s appearance and function of the affected area.
 For example, if the surgery requires major tissue removal, reconstructive or plastic surgery may be done to replace the missing tissue.

 In general, surgery often causes swelling of the mouth and throat, making it difficult to breathe.
 After the operation, the lungs and windpipe produce a great deal of mucus.
 The mucus is removed with a small suction tube until the person learns to cough through the stoma.
 Similarly, saliva may need to be suctioned from the mouth because swelling in the throat can prevent swallowing.
-Talk with your doctor about what you can expect after surgery is over.
+Talk with your doctor about what you can expect after surgery.

 Rehabilitation of lost or altered physical functions and emotional support services are important parts of care following surgery.
 This may take time and require the expertise of different members of the treatment team.
-Patients are encouraged to talk with their health care team about what to expect before any surgery.
+Patients are encouraged to talk with their health care team about what to expect before having any type of surgery.

-Learn more about cancer surgery.
+Learn more about the basics of cancer surgery.

 A chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
 A patient may receive one drug at a time or combinations of different drugs at the same time.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, nausea and vomiting, hair loss, loss of appetite, diarrhea, dry mouth, hearing loss, and open sores in the mouth that can lead to infections.

-Learn more about chemotherapy and preparing for treatment.
+Learn more about the basics of chemotherapy and preparing for treatment.
 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases.

 Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 This type of treatment blocks the growth and spread of cancer cells while limiting damage to healthy cells.

 Recent studies show that not all tumors have the same targets.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors in your tumor.
-As a result, doctors can better match each patient with the most effective treatment whenever possible.
+This helps doctors better match each patient with the most effective treatment whenever possible.
 In addition, many research studies are taking place now to find out more about specific molecular targets and new treatments directed at them.
-Learn more about targeted treatments.
+Learn more about the basics of targeted treatments.

-Cetuximab is a targeted treatment approved for use in combination with radiation therapy (see above) for head and neck cancer that has not spread.
-It is also approved for use with chemotherapy to treat patients with metastatic cancer.
-Targeted therapy is an area of active research for head and neck cancers.
-Learn more about the Latest Research being conducted.
+Cetuximab (Erbitux) is a targeted treatment approved for use in combination with radiation therapy for head and neck cancer that has not spread.
+It is also approved for use with chemotherapy to treat patients with metastatic cancer (see below).

 Getting care for symptoms and side effects